HAImanifesto/web/index.md

 We are entering an era where creative work is no longer made by humans alone.
 Artificial systems can now assist in writing, designing, composing, analyzing.
 But the presence of a machine does not erase the presence of the human.
 And the act of creation is not only about output — it is about authorship.

 **HAI — Human & Artificial Intelligence — marks a new model of authorship.**

+*This Manifesto is a proposal for a practical framework of signaling and recognizing the collaborative authorship.
+The HAI Mark provides a visible sign of this shared process.*

-One where machines may contribute,
+A new model where machines may contribute,
 but the human remains the source of intention, judgment, and responsibility.

 This model rests on simple but important principles: